echofoxtrotpl/C-TicTacToe-Client-Server/README.md

-# C TicTacToe TCP socket programming
+# Console based Tic Tac Toe game, written in C with TCP socket programming and Minimax Algorithm
 **Creation date: 2021-01-05**

 This is a C, console based implementation of TicTacToe game, with **TCP socket** connection between client and server for my C programming classes in the first semester.